How to watch HBO Max and Hulu in Australia

 Double click on ‘Internet Protocol Version 4 (TCP/IPv4)’, then select the ‘Use the following DNS server addresses’ radial option at the bottom of the pop-up window.

 This is where you enter in your smart DNS settings.
 Hit ‘OK’ on both pop-up windows to back out.
 Some smart DNS services like Getflix give you the option to test that your IP address is correctly associated with its smart DNS servers, which you should do to test your connection or troubleshoot problems.
 If everything is configured correctly, you’re ready to watch Hulu and/or HBO Max in a browser.

 You can also cast from browser to Chromecast (or compatible TV/device), which allows you to watch Hulu or HBO Max on your TV.
 If Chromecast complains about casting the Hulu and/or HBO Max browser tab, click on the cast icon in Google Chrome (or select ‘Cast’ from the three-dots setting menu), then select ‘Sources’ and ‘Cast desktop’ to get around it.

-Hulu and HBO Max on Android
+HBO Max and Hulu on Android